RING SIZE GUIDE

-- Match the measurement to the conversion chart below.
-If it falls between 2 sizes, we advise you to order the larger of the two sizes.
+If the measurement of the diameter falls between two sizes, we would advise to choose the larger size.

-- Wrap a narrow strip of paper or piece of string comfortably around your intended finger.
+Wrap a narrow strip of paper or string around your finger.

-- Mark the end (where it meets) and measure the distance.
-This is the circumference.
+Mark where the ends meet and measure the distance, this is your circumference.

 BUYING A RING AS A GIFT

-The best & easiest way to find out someone else’s ring size is to borrow one of their rings, making sure it is from the correct finger, and use the above Ring Scale Chart or Conversion Chart to determine its size.
+The best & easiest way to find out someone else’s ring size is to borrow one of their rings.
+Use the above Ring Size Checker to determine its size.

 Our unique and contemporary designer jewellery is created using the finest gemstones and precious metals.
 Fine jewellery requires a little care and attention to keep it looking its best.
 Many factors can influence the wear and tear of jewellery.
 Therefore you should make sure that your jewellery is properly cleaned, repaired and stored.
 As with all fine things in life, protect your jewellery from sharp blows, scratching, chemicals, sunlight and heat/cold.
 Ideally, store your jewellery in a soft lined box or pouch and try to keep pieces apart.
 Always remove your jewellery when applying scent, lotions and potions, or even better, always put your jewellery on last when getting dressed.